If you read one thing today on Martin Luther King Day, make it his “Letter from Birmingham Jail.”

 You deplore the demonstrations taking place in Birmingham.
 But your statement, I am sorry to say, fails to express a similar concern for the conditions that brought about the demonstrations.
 I am sure that none of you would want to rest content with the superficial kind of social analysis that deals merely with effects and does not grapple with underlying causes.
 It is unfortunate that demonstrations are taking place in Birmingham, but it is even more unfortunate that the city’s white power structure left the Negro community with no alternative.

-Then it occurred to us that Birmingham’s mayoral election was coming up in March, and we speedily decided to postpone action until after election day.
-When we discovered that the Commissioner of Public Safety, Eugene “Bull” Connor, had piled up enough votes to be in the run off, we decided again to postpone action until the day after the run off so that the demonstrations could not be used to cloud the issues.
+Then it occurred to us that Birmingham’s mayoralty election was coming up in March, and we speedily decided to postpone action until after election day.
+When we discovered that the Commissioner of Public Safety, Eugene “Bull” Connor, had piled up enough votes to be in the run-off we decided again to postpone action until the day after the run-off so that the demonstrations could not be used to cloud the issues.
 Like many others, we waited to see Mr. Connor defeated, and to this end we endured postponement after postponement.
-Having aided in this community need, we felt that our direct action program could be delayed no longer.
+Having aided in this community need, we felt that our direct-action program could be delayed no longer.

 Of course, there is nothing new about this kind of civil disobedience.
 It was evidenced sublimely in the refusal of Shadrach, Meshach and Abednego to obey the laws of Nebuchadnezzar, on the ground that a higher moral law was at stake.
 It was practiced superbly by the early Christians, who were willing to face hungry lions and the excruciating pain of chopping blocks rather than submit to certain unjust laws of the Roman Empire.
 To a degree, academic freedom is a reality today because Socrates practiced civil disobedience.
 In our own nation, the Boston Tea Party represented a massive act of civil disobedience.